MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 <!-- ------------------------------ -->
 #### Record load performance

-To analyze the performance of a webpage while it is loading, as opposed to running:
+To analyze the performance of a webpage while it's loading (rather than while it's running):

 1. Go to the page that you want to analyze.